JohnMerila/RL_Project/README.md

+# TLDR

+This project trains a policy for a differential drive robot in IsaacLab that is tested via transfer learning on a physical robot

 # Differential-Drive LiDAR Navigation in Isaac Lab

 This project trains a local point-goal navigation policy for a differential-drive robot in Isaac Lab.
 Every episode